 It's safe to say if you have worked with a standard router before, you'll have no problem with this Linksys.
 Also, here's the good news: The interface has all the goodies, including the ability to back and restore the router's settings -- Belkin removed this function from most recent Linksys routers.

 What's more, the interface brought back a sizable dose of nostalgia, for me at least.
 It's similar to that of Linksys's best Wi-Fi routers in its heyday, such as the WRT1900AC.

-Indeed, the web interface was part of the reason I used to love Linksys’s routers when it was still an independent company and also during the time Cisco owned it, from 2003 to 2013.
-(Subsequently, Cisco sold it to Belkin, and then Foxconn bought Belkin in 2018.)
+Indeed, the web interface was part of why I used to love Linksys's routers when it was still an independent company and during the time Cisco owned it, from 2003 to 2013.
+(Subsequently, Cisco sold it to Belkin, and Foxconn bought it in 2018.)

 But, again, the E8450 seems dated, and the interface itself has nothing new.
 Those who have never used an old Linksys router will find this menu-based UI rather primitive and tedious.

-However, if you’re tired of the mobile app and login shenanigans taking place in the past couple of years in Linksys routers, you’ll find the E8450 a welcome change.
+However, if you're tired of the mobile app and login shenanigans in Linksys routers in the past couple of years, you'll find the E8450 a welcome change.
 This retro approach is a push in the right direction.
-I hope it’ll get better in this direction.
+I hope it'll get better in this direction.